convml/convml-tt/convml_tt/data/sources/README.md

     N_hours_from_zenith: 4.0
 ```

-And you may optionally list filters to use to exclude times within your defined
+And you may optionally list filters to use to only include times match the
-interval(s):
+filter arguments (at the moment only `N_hours_from_zenith` may be used which
+calculates the zenith time in the center of the domain and filters based on
+time-difference to this time):

 ```yaml
 time: